 Written by

 Not only is Stardew Valley a fantastic and relaxing experience, but it's also incredibly deep to boot.
 Even if you've been playing for a while, there are probably a lot of mechanics and secrets that you're not familiar with.
 Our guide is filled with Starfew Valley advanced tips to help you go from amateur farmer to Stardew Valley pro in no time flat.
-Just a quick heads up: this guide will contain spoilers, so if you'd prefer to go in blind, then you should probably give this one a miss for now.

 This philosophy is namely one of efficiency.
 A good example is feeding your Animals.
 You could plant Grass Starters, wait for them to grow, and then cut some of it down with your Scythe.
 Once you're more established, however, a single bottle of Truffle Oil is worth over 1,000G and you can get one per Pig nearly every day.
-At that point you have to consider if it's more efficient to farm your own grass or simply buy it from Marnie's Ranch.
+At that point, you have to consider if it's more efficient to farm your own grass or simply buy it from Marnie's Ranch.

 Keep this in mind for all things in the game.
 Heck, apply it to your own life as well.
 Is this thing that you're going to do worth spending time on as opposed to spending money?